ngagemedia/HackTheScreen/README.md

 ##### Connecting to server
 A connection is made by registering your IP address at the server.
-This is done via the following OSC Command /OSC/SetClientIP 123 123 123 123
+This is done via the following OSC Command /OSC/AddClientIP 123 123 123 123
 The server IP address will be 192.168.7.5 and the port is 7004.
-Where you have to send your IP as 4 seperate integers.
+Where you have to send your IP as 4 separate integers.
 For the coding jam the server is set up to send all data to the clients.
 In real life you are able to cherry pick the data you need for your app.

 ##### Receiving from server